- Customer Service

 Section 22 of the Protected Disclosures Act 2014 requires the publication of a report each year relating to the number of protected disclosures made in the preceding year and any actions taken in response to such disclosures.

-No protected disclosures were received by the Department of Foreign Affairs and Trade from 2014 to 2017 inclusive.
+No protected disclosures were received by the Department of Foreign Affairs and Trade in 2019.

 The Children First Act 2015 was enacted in 2015 and was fully commenced on 11 December 2017.
 Further information on the Act and the Children First Guidelines can be found on the website of the Department of Children and Youth Affairs .